-- 8. Ballots shall be prepared by the Retirement Administrator, must be returned to the COPERS office or cast electronically.
-Ballots received shall be electronically tabulated in accordance with computerized applications and controls. - 9.
-Ballots shall be accepted by COPERS until 5:00 p.m. on Election Day identified by the Retirement Administrator. - 10.
+- 8. Ballots shall be prepared by the Retirement Administrator, must be returned to the COPERS office and will be electronically tabulated in accordance with computerized applications and controls. - Ballots shall be accepted by COPERS until 5:00 p.m. on Election Day (November 30 or the next business day if weekend or holiday) in order to allow for the afternoon mail delivery. - 10.
+The tabulation shall take place under the Election Chairperson in the presence of the City Auditor.
 The Retirement Administrator shall appoint an Election Chairperson to supervise the tabulation, resolve issues which may arise, and certify the results to the board.
-This person must not be an active city employee.
-The tabulation shall take place in the presence of the Election Chairperson and the City Auditor. - 11.
-The City Auditor shall issue a certification of the election results. - 12.
+This person must not be an active city employee. - 11.
+The auditor shall issue a certification of the election results. - 12.
 The Retirement Administrator shall notify the election results to the Board, candidates, and membership. - 13.
-Newly Elected Board Members shall take the required oath and take office effective January 1 following the election. - 14.
-The elections materials shall be destroyed no sooner than 90 days from the receipt of the City Auditor's certification of the election results.
+Newly elected members shall take the required oath and take office effective January 1 following the election. - 14.
+The elections materials shall be destroyed no sooner than 90 days from the receipt of the city auditor's certification of the election results.